entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is 0.

+> - The coding of *Yipetalichthys* is 0.
+The coding of *Eurycaraspis incilis*, *Pauropetalichthys magnoculus* should be revised from ? to 0.

 422. C-bout notch separates postorbital process from supraotic shelf: (0) absent; (1) present.

 > Coates *et al*.
 (2018), Character 152; Zhu Y. *et al*.
 (2022), Character 427.